Munsebum/AI-Project_A1/README.md

 # BIG DATA Project_A1
-for BIG DATA Project communication and collaborate
+for BIG DATA Project communication and collaboration